 Steps to accomplish the task:

-Depending on the duration set, the video sessions are automatically color-coded on the tracker.
-For example, if coaches are expected to provide feedback within 48 hours of submission, and the coach provides on-time feedback, the video session date will be colored green.
+Depending on the duration set in Account Settings, the video sessions are automatically color-coded on the tracker.
+For example, if the feedback duration in Account Settings is set for 48 hours, and the coach provides feedback within 48 hours of the video being shared or uploaded to the coaching Huddle, the video session date will be colored green.
 If they are late or do not provide any feedback it will be colored yellow or red.

 The icons in each box on the Coaching Tracker indicate the number of comments made by the coaches and coachees in each video.
-Additionally, the number of resources attached to a video are indicated in the box.
+The dark grey comment icon indicates the number of comments made by the Coach.
+The white comment icon indicates the number of comments made by the Coachee.
+Finally, the number of resources attached to a video is indicated by the final icon.

-Clicking on the session date box (see above) on the coaching tracker opens the Video Session Detail.
+Clicking on the session date box (see below) on the coaching tracker opens the Video Session Detail.

 When complete, the Coaching Summary provides a nice overview of the video session.